fossas/fossa-cli/docs/references/files/fossa-yml.md

 ### Filtering by Maven Dependency Scope

 You can provide maven dependency scopes that you would like to filter.
 You can filter by either inclusion or exclusion.
+When both scope-only and scope-exclude are provided, scope-only will take precedence and be used for filtering.

 #### scope-only: